Call Now For a Free Consultation 509-582-7274

 Maximize Your Settlement With a Semi Truck Accident Lawyer

 A person injured in a semi truck accident is entitled to recover a number of different types of damages, categorized as either economic or non-economical, or special or general.
 Truck accident victims usually do not know what types of damages are available to them after a truck accident.
 By not hiring a lawyer, many people settle for much less than they could recover from the trucking company or its insurance company.
 Our experienced semi truck lawyers can build your case by employing experts to investigate liability, produce life care plans, economic analysis, and make a vocational rehabilitation assessment to maximize the value of the damages you are entitled to recover.

 Don’t wait to call our semi truck accident attorneys or tractor trailer accident lawyers at Parke Gordon Law Firm in Tri-Cities, Washington.
 Call Parke Gordon Law Firm now at (509) 582-7274 for a free consultation to speak with an experienced semi truck accident attorney about your case.
 We can help take the stress out of your claim and make sure you get every penny owed.
 The semi-truck accident lawyers at Parke Gordon Law Firm in Tri-Cities are aggressive, trusted, and experienced.
 Call our Kennewick law office now to get started on your semi truck accident case.
-Call (509) 582-7274 today.
+Call (509) 582-7274 for a free case review.

 You Pay Nothing Until We Win Your Case